Understanding Daylight Saving Time And Time Zones In Canada

 - A small eastern segment of Quebec

-- Several smaller districts close to the USA border
+- Several smaller communities near the U.S. border

 Does Canada Have Daylight Savings Time?